CNMD-POSTECH/KARS/README.md

 # A Keyword-based Approach to Analyzing Scientific Research Trends: ReRAM Present and Future
 The ReRAM_DB.tar file contains bibliographic information and structured research data related to the ReRAM research field, as utilized in our study, "A Keyword-based Approach to Analyzing Scientific Research Trends: ReRAM Present and Future."
 This dataset includes example data applicable to this code.

-##Dataset Details
+## Dataset Details
-ReRAM_DB/KARS/metadata_source.csv: The original metadata used in the paper.
-ReRAM_DB/KARS/network_article.gephi: The original keyword network constructed in the study.
-ReRAM_DB/database: The original metadata converted into a format compatible with the provided code.
-Please note that the results of the PageRank algorithm and Modularity algorithm used in Gephi (as applied in the paper) may differ from the results obtained using the same algorithms in the provided code.
+ReRAM_DB/KARS/metadata_source.csv: The original metadata used in the paper.\n ReRAM_DB/KARS/network_article.gephi: The original keyword network constructed in the study.\n ReRAM_DB/database: The original metadata converted into a format compatible with the provided code.\n\n Please note that the results of the PageRank algorithm and Modularity algorithm used in Gephi (as applied in the paper) may differ from the results obtained using the same algorithms in the provided code.

-##Steps to Test the Example Data
+## Steps to Test the Example Data
-Extract the contents of the ReRAM_DB.tar file.
+Extract the contents of the ReRAM_DB.tar file.\n
 Run KARS_GUI.py, then enter the extracted ReRAM_DB directory path in the "load_DB" section.